“In medieval Shaftesbury, a traditional town-centre coaching inn reinvented as a funky hotel, perfect for foodies and country lovers”

 - Take a stroll around Shaftesbury - a pretty market town, well-furnished with historic buildings, boutiques, antique shops, delis, cafés, green spaces and great views

-- A local highlight is picturesque Gold Hill.
-A steep, cobbled street lined with thatched cottages, it was famously captured in a 1970s Hovis advert directed by Ridley Scott.
-If you don’t feel up to the breathtaking climb on the return journey, just stand at the top and admire the view: a vision of medieval England set against the rolling hills of the Blackmore Vale
+- A local highlight is picturesque Gold Hill, famously captured in a 1970s Hovis advert directed by Ridley Scott.
+Stand at the top and admire the view of medieval England set against the rolling hills of the Blackmore Vale (there's also an excellent little cafe here if you want to linger)

-- Visit Shaftesbury’s ancient Abbey (the remnants of a Benedictine nunnery, founded by King Alfred in the 9th century), and its related museum and walled gardens
+- Visit Shaftesbury’s ancient Abbey (the remnants of a 9th-century Benedictine nunnery, founded by King Alfred), and its related museum and walled gardens

-- This ancient landscape, where Dorset meets the border of Wiltshire and Somerset, offers numerous opportunities to explore historic, or even prehistoric, England: among them the magnificent gardens at Stourhead (15 minutes' drive), Old Wardour Castle at Tisbury (25 minutes), and the iconic stone circle at Stonehenge (25 minutes)
+- This ancient landscape, where Dorset meets the border of Wiltshire and Somerset, offers numerous opportunities to explore historic, or even prehistoric, England: among them Stourhead's magnificent gardens (15 minutes' drive), Old Wardour Castle (25 minutes), and the iconic stone Stonehenge (25 minutes)

-- Other attractions include Longleat House and Safari Park (15 minutes), the 10,000-acre Fonthill Estate near Salisbury (20 minutes) and, on the doorstep, Cranborne Chase and the West Wiltshire Downs (380 square miles of downland, chalk grassland, ancient woodlands and river valleys, designated an Area of Outstanding Natural Beauty)
+- Other attractions include Longleat House and Safari Park (15 minutes) and, on the doorstep, Cranborne Chase and the West Wiltshire Downs (380 square miles of downland, chalk grassland, ancient woodlands and river valleys, designated an Area of Outstanding Natural Beauty)

 - Rushmore Golf Club is just a short drive away, as is the Compton Abbas Airfield where pleasure flights can be taken